wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

 Interact with the simulation below to see how the flywheel system responds when controlled only by a feedforward controller.

 .. note:: The "system noise" option introduces random (gaussian) error into the plant to provide a more realistic situation of system behavior.

+.. note:: There is no need for a :math:`K_a` term in the feedforward for velocity control unless the setpoint is changing - for a flywheel, this is not a concern, and so the gain is omitted here.

 <TODO: edit simulation to only include feedforward>